 Modern or Classic Look?

-Buttoned sofas have racked up a reputation through the years for being ‘posh’ furniture.
+Buttoned sofas like a chesterfield sofa have racked up a reputation through the years for being ‘posh’ furniture.
 Their older iterations tend to be straight-backed and more rigid in design, as if a statement of wealth and power.
 They’re also typically a lot firmer, covered with velvet and have tall wooden legs on each corner for extra height.
 In the end, those looking for something snug and modern for a cosy flat might not think the buttoned sofa can provide that.

 However, companies such as Cox & Cox do provide more casual and contemporary takes on the buttoned sofa, meaning these kinds of sofas can fit in across a broad spectrum of living rooms.
 They’re a less a statement of class and more an example of comfort, with curved, softer backs that allow the user to lean in and slouch more snugly.
 Depending on the nature of your home, ensure you pick the right one for that kind of space.
 After all, overtly posh furniture in an otherwise casual, care-free home might stand out a bit!